caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 #### A first test of our plugin action

 The following is a first test of our `nw_align` method.
-I'm replacing the tests of `duplicate_table` that were already in this file, as I decided to remove that action from my plugin.
+Remove the tests of `duplicate_table` that in this file, since we removed that action from the plugin.

 ````{margin}
 ```{note}